SEO Consultants in Vancouver Share Google Speed Update

 If SEO is a consideration for your business, you’ve may have already heard about Google’s SEO update last July.
 It took almost six months of preparation, but the Google Speed Update was created to focus on the mobile search rankings of the slowest of sites on the internet.

-The reasoning for the change is pretty simple.
+As SEO consultants in Vancouver, we know reasoning for the change is pretty simple.
 When searching on Google or other search engines, people want to be able to find answers to their questions as fast as possible.
 In fact, studies show that slow pages can lead to a significant loss of business.

 Introducing the Google Speed Update